 FREE HALLOWEEN EVENTS

-Among our free Halloween fun favorites is the BareBones Puppet Extravaganza, Halloween ComicFest, and Anoka’s Grand Day Parade:
+Among our free Halloween fun favorites is the BareBones Puppet Extravaganza, Halloween ComicFest, and Anoka’s Grand Day Parade.
+Get our huge list of free events:

 PAID HALLOWEEN EVENTS

-Some of the best spend-worthy Halloween fun includes the Pumpkin Express, a road trip to the Wildlife Center in Stacy for the Harvest Howl, Trick-R-Trolleys and the Bell’s Ghostly Garden:
+Some of the best spend-worthy Halloween fun includes the Pumpkin Express, a road trip to the Wildlife Center in Stacy for the Harvest Howl, Trick-R-Trolleys and the Bell’s Ghostly Garden.
+Find our big list of favorites:

 TWIN CITIES TRICK-OR-TREAT

 If you are new to the Twin Cities, note that municipalities don’t set trick-or-treat hours around here.
 Expect kids from the time school releases until you turn out your porch light (maybe later).
-The trick-or-treat events below happen at Twin Cities grocery stores and malls.
+We usually see a lot of trick-or-treat events in Twin Cities grocery stores and malls, but this year, we aren’t expecting much.
+We’ll add them here if they start popping up.
+Check out both our Free Halloween Events and Paid Halloween Events for community trick-or-treat alternatives.

 We know that Halloween for tweens and teens can be a tricky holiday to navigate.
 What kind of options to they have for traditional Halloween fun in the Twin Cities?
 We’ve got options to go out as a family as well as events done independently.